aparnaappu2002/aparnaappu2002/README.md

 ### 🚀 What I Do
 - 🔧 Build end-to-end web applications using the MERN stack
 - 🎨 Design intuitive and clean UI/UX interfaces
-- 📱 Develop responsive web designs and mobile-first applications
+- 📱 Develop responsive web designs
 - 🌐 Connect front-end interfaces to robust back-end APIs
 - 🧠 Continuously learn and adapt to new technologies